filipezabala/voice/README.md

 ```

 ### 11. [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 Miniconda is a free minimal installer for [conda](https://docs.conda.io/), an open source package, dependency and environment management system for any language—Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN and more, that runs on Windows, macOS and Linux.
+For 64-bit version use the following:

 ```bash
 cd ~/Downloads